LejhandG/python-mini-games/README.md

 1. **Snake Game**: A classic snake game where the snake grows by eating food.
 2. **Pong Game**: A 1v1 game where two paddles hit a ball back and forth.
 3. **Turtle Crossing**: A game where the player controls a turtle to cross the road while avoiding cars.
+4. **State Guessing Game**: A game where the map of America is displayed and you have to guess the states

 ## Table of Contents
 - [Games Included](#games-included)